Kyriosity/read-write/readme+/dev/software-parts/app-model.md

 # Application model - reminder

-_Model_, though a vague term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of application.\
+_Model_, though a rather obscure term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of application.\
-A model may rank from a dumbest `new Brick { W = 20, D = 12, H = 6,5 }` up to a universe of media franchise, from private proof of concept to enterprise solution, from bubble sort engine to, eh, equations of Quantum Field Theory.
+A model may rank from a dumbest `new Brick { W = 20, D = 12, H = 6,5 }` up to a universe of media franchise, from private proof of concept to enterprise solution, from bubble sort to 3D engine.

 ## Insight of model data